 According to Forbes.com, “The Nevada Dispensary Association reported that at least $3-5 million in sales were recorded for the first weekend of recreational marijuana sales, and Nevada is on track to achieving $30 million in sales over the next 6 months.”
 The demand for recreational weed is huge, and Nevada cannot afford to run out of weed completely if they want their program to succeed.

 The first weekend of recreational sales brought in over 40,000 retail transactions, and some dispensaries reported that they more than doubled their estimated sales, as stated by Fortune.com.
 As a result of Nevada’s booming recreational marijuana market, around $70 million is expected from marijuana tax revenue, which will be put towards Nevada’s underfunded public education system, as also mentioned by Fortune.com.

 Sink or Swim Situation

 Since July, Nevada has made some changes regarding marijuana distributors; however, a lot is still on the line.
-If the state fully runs of out weed, medical patients will suffer without their medicine, countless people may lose their jobs, and less revenue will be put towards Nevada’s public schools.
+If the state fully runs of out weed, medical consumers will suffer without their products, countless people may lose their jobs, and less revenue will be put towards Nevada’s public schools.
 Fortune.com predicts that Nevada could rake in $30 million by the end of 2017, and in order for this to happen, Nevada needs to make necessary adjustments so that the demand for recreational marijuana will always be met, and that dispensaries will never fully run out of weed.